Product configuration

 It’s important to note that after licenses have been granted using a product package, changes to the product package don’t automatically affect those licenses:

-• If you add or remove licensed items in a product package, new licenses are not automatically granted nor existing licenses revoked.
-If needed, grant or revoke licenses using SysAdmin or the 10Duke Entitlement Management REST API.
+If you add or remove licensed items in a product package, new licenses are not automatically granted nor existing licenses revoked.

 If your use case requires that the changes automatically apply to existing licenses as well, we recommend that you use aggregated licensed items.

-• If you change the product package to use a different license model, existing licenses continue to use the old license model.
-The same applies if you change a licensed item in the package to use a different license model.
-If needed, grant new licenses and revoke the existing ones.
+If you change the product package to use a different license model, existing licenses continue to use the old license model.
+The same applies if you change a licensed item in the product package to use a different license model.
+If needed, revoke the existing ones and grant new ones.

 If you want license model changes to automatically affect existing licenses, you must edit the license model itself.